Canon T6i vs Panasonic GH1

 It is notable that the T6i offers wifi support, while the GH1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the T6i and the GH1 have been discontinued, but can regularly be found used on ebay.
 The GH1 was replaced by the Panasonic GH2, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6i and GH1 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic GH1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T6i and the Panasonic GH1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.